evidentlyai/evidently/docs/book/reports/data-drift.md

+**TL;DR:** You can detect changes in the input feature distributions.

+For Reports, you can use the `DataDriftPreset`.
+For Test Suites, you can use the `DataDriftTestPreset`.

+# Use Case

+You can evaluate data drift:

+**1. To monitor the model performance without ground truth.** When you do not have true labels or actuals, you can monitor Input Feature Drift to check if the model is operating in a familiar environment.
+You can often monitor input drift only for a subset of features, for example, most important features.
+You can also apply it to all features but only declare meaningful dataset drift if e.g. only 50% of features drifted.
+You can typically combine it with the [Prediction Drift monitoring.](prediction-drift.md)

+**2. When you are debugging the model decay.** If you observe a drop in the model quality, you can evaluate Data Drift to explore the change in the feature patterns, e.g. to understand the change in the environment or discover the appearance of a new segment.

+**3. To understand model drift in an offline environment.** You can explore the historical data drift to understand past changes in the input data and define optimal drift detection approach and retraining strategy.
+Read more in a [blog](https://evidentlyai.com/blog/tutorial-3-historical-data-drift) about it.

+**4. Before model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.
+If there is no data drift drift, the environment is stable, and retraining might not be necessary.

-# Data Drift
+# Report: Data Drift Preset

+## How it works

-**TL;DR:** The report detects changes in feature distributions.
+The **Data Drift** report helps detect and explore changes in the input data.

-* Performs a suitable **statistical test** for numerical and categorical features
+* Applies as suitable **drift detection method** for numerical and categorical features.
 * Plots **feature values and distributions** for the two datasets.

-## Summary

-The **Data Drift** report helps detect and explore changes in the input data.

-## Requirements
+## Data Requirements

 You will need **two** datasets.
 The **reference** dataset serves as a benchmark.
-We analyze the change by comparing the **current** production data to the **reference** data.
+Evidently analyzes the change by comparing the **current** production data to the **reference** data.

 The dataset should include the features you want to evaluate for drift.
 The schema of both datasets should be identical.

-* In the case of pandas `DataFrame,`all column names should be `string`
-* All feature columns analyzed for drift should have the **numerical** type (`np.number)`
-* **Categorical** data can be encoded as numerical labels and specified in the **column\_mapping**.
-* **DateTime** column is the only exception.
-If available, it can be used as the x-axis in the plots.

-You can potentially choose any two datasets for comparison.
-But keep in mind that only the **reference** dataset will be used as a basis for comparison.

-## How it works

-To estimate the data drift Evidently compares the distributions of each feature in the two datasets.

-Evidently applies **statistical tests** to detect if the distribution has changed significantly.
-There is a default logic to choosing the appropriate statistical test based on:

-* feature type: categorical or numerical
-* the number of observations in the reference dataset
-* the number of unique values in the feature (n\_unique)

-For **small data with <= 1000 observations** in the reference dataset:

-* For **numerical** features (n\_unique > 5): [two-sample Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov\_test).
-* For **categorical features** or numerical features with **n\_unique <= 5**: [chi-squared test](https://en.wikipedia.org/wiki/Chi-squared\_test).
-* For **binary categorical features** (n\_unique <= 2), we use the proportion difference test for independent samples based on Z-score.

-All tests use a 0.95 confidence level by default.

-For **larger data with > 1000 observations** in the reference dataset:

-* For numerical features (n\_unique > 5): [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein\_metric).
-* For categorical features or numerical with n\_unique <= 5): [Jensen–Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon\_divergence).

-All tests use a threshold = 0.1 by default.

-{% hint style="info" %}
-You can modify the drift detection logic by selecting a statistical test already available in the library, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance.
-See more details about [available tests](../customization/options-for-statistical-tests.md).
-You can also set a different confidence level or implement a custom test, by defining [custom options](../customization/options-for-data-target-drift.md).
-{% endhint %}

-To build up a better intuition for which tests are better in different kinds of use cases, visit our blog to read [our in-depth guide](https://evidentlyai.com/blog/data-drift-detection-large-datasets) to the tradeoffs when choosing the statistical test for data drift.
+Evidently can evaluate drift both for numerical and categorical features.
+You can explicitly specify the type of the column in column mapping.
+If it is not specified, Evidently will define the column type automatically.

 ## How it looks